 MR. HASHIMOTO has been, since 1981, Director of Research and Development of Zenyaku, a private pharmaceutical company in Tokyo, Japan, and an investor in the Company.
 Mr. Hashimoto was promoted to President of Zenyaku in July 1994.
-He has served on Zenyaku's board of directors since 1977, is a director of various privately held companies and sits on the Board of Trustees of Tamagawa Gakuen University.
+He has served on Zenyaku's board of directors since 1977, is a director of two privately held companies and sits on the Board of Trustees of Tamagawa Gakuen University.
 Mr. Hashimoto received his B.A. in Commerce from Tamagawa Gakuen University and his B.A. in Business Administration from Lewis & Clark College.
 Mr. Hashimoto has served as a Director of the Company since July 1991.

 MR. JOHNSON has been, since 1967, the general partner of Asset Management Partners, an investor in the Company.
-Mr. Johnson is also Chairman of the Board of Boole and Babbage, Inc., and a director of Amgen, Inc. and various privately held companies.
+Mr. Johnson is also Chairman of the Board of Book and Babbage, Inc., and a director of Amgen, Inc., Applied Microcircuit Corporation and three privately held companies.
 Mr. Johnson received his B.S. in Mechanical Engineering from Stanford University and received his M.B.A. from Harvard University.
 Mr. Johnson has served as a Director of the Company since 1986.

 MR. PANGIA has worked in investment banking for 20 years and is currently self-employed in that capacity.
 Most recently, he served as Executive Vice President and Director of Investment Banking for PaineWebber Incorporated of New York ("PaineWebber").
 He held other various senior management positions at PaineWebber including member of the board of directors of PaineWebber, Inc., Chairman of the board of directors of PaineWebber Properties, Inc., member of PaineWebber's executive and operating committees, chairman of the equity commitment committee and member of the debt commitment committee.
 Prior to his positions at PaineWebber, Mr. Pangia held other senior positions including Managing Director in Investment Banking for Drexel Burnham Lambert of New York and Vice President of Investment Banking for Kidder, Peabody & Co. of New York.
-Mr. Pangia is a director of two other publicly traded companies, IWS Corporation and Ryan, Beck & Co.
 He received his A.B. from Brown University and his M.B.A. from Columbia University.
 Mr. Pangia has served as a Director of the Company since September 1997.